yuno-payments/yuno-docs/docs/AI Capabilities/aida-ai-dashboard.md

 ---
-title: Aida AI in the Dashboard
+title: Aida AI in the dashboard
 excerpt: ''
 deprecated: false
 hidden: false
 metadata:
-  title: Aida AI in the Dashboard
+  title: Aida AI in the dashboard
   description: >-
     Learn how to use Aida AI throughout the Yuno Dashboard for contextual assistance in Payments, Insights, Routing sections, and chatbot integration.
   robots: index